Friends of USIP

 What Happened to USIP?

-Over the last two weeks of March, the so-called Department of Government Efficiency (DOGE) illegally took over the U.S. Institute of Peace (USIP) and began brazenly dismantling the organization.
-Through a concerted campaign of coercion, deception, and force, DOGE first fired the Institute's Board of Directors and president and seized USIP's privately owned building.
+Over the last two weeks of March 2025, the so-called Department of Government Efficiency (DOGE) illegally took over the U.S. Institute of Peace (USIP) and began brazenly dismantling the organization.
+Through a concerted campaign of coercion, deception, and force, DOGE first fired the Institute's Board of Directors and president and then seized USIP's privately owned building.

 Why does it matter?

-DOGE's illegal dismantling of USIP hurts people, peace, and the rule of law:
+DOGE's illegal takeover of USIP hurts people, peace, and the rule of law:

 Peace and Security: USIP is America's premier peacebuilding organization.
 Congress founded the Institute in 1984 to prevent and resolve violent conflict abroad.
 Since then, USIP has played a vital role in keeping America safe.
 At a time of rising international violent conflict, USIP’s dissolution hampers conflict prevention and signals that the United States does not support peace and security.